 There were aspects of her talk that I had heard before, when Sebastian Cox came as a guest lecturer to Rycotewood during my first year of study.
 How long ago that all seems, but it all came back to me when Brogan explained the next step in creating a distinctive voice for yourself.
 Start by identifying a minimum of three role models (from a range of industries) that inspire you and your work.

-As part of this blog post series, I thought it would be interesting for me to apply each of Brogan’s teachings to THIS GIRL MAKES, to better understand and fully realize its identity.
+As part of this blog post series, I thought it would be interesting for me to apply each of Brogan’s teachings to This Girl Makes, for illustrative purposes.
 It is the very nature of this initiative to provide its community with a large and varied range of craftswomen for role models.
 So selecting only three proved a pretty difficult process, but eventually I came to the following…

 Zahra Haji Fath Ali Tehrani

 Zahra has always been a mentor to me, since the very first project I worked on for YWMP.
 When she is quoted as saying: “the project will run no matter what and the girls know that”, this really demonstrates her commitment to helping others through the medium of music and art.
 The parallels between what is happening in the music industry and my own have become apparent the more we discuss our experiences.

 THIS GIRL MAKES has been inspired by Zahra’s unstoppable approach to what she believes in; her sensitivity to the participants of YWMP; her creativity in the development of the project, and her generosity with time and resources to those that access it.